Data Processing Agreement

-2.1 “Applicable Data Protection Law” shall mean the laws and regulations of the United States, the European Union, the European Economic Area and/or their member states, and Switzerland and/or the United Kingdom as applicable to the Processing of the categories of Personal Data set forth in Section 4.7 of this DPA, including but not limited to, the General Data Protection Regulation (Regulation (EU) 2016/679) (“GDPR”), the Swiss Federal Data Protection Act (“FDPA”), and the California Consumer Privacy Act of 2018, Cal.
+2.1 “Applicable Data Protection Law” shall mean the following laws and regulations of the United States, the European Union, the European Economic Area and/or their member states, and Switzerland and/or the United Kingdom in force from time to time as applicable to the Processing of the categories of Personal Data set forth in Section 4.7 of this DPA: the General Data Protection Regulation (Regulation (EU) 2016/679) (“GDPR”), the Swiss Federal Data Protection Act (“FDPA”), the UK General Data Protection Regulation which has the meaning given to it in section 3(10) (as supplemented by section 205(4)) of the Data Protection Act 2018 (“UK GDPR”) and the California Consumer Privacy Act of 2018, Cal.
 Civ.
 Code § 1798.100-.199 (“CCPA”).

 2.2 “Authorized Personnel” means (a) Cord employees and Cord Affiliates’ employees who have a need to know or otherwise access Personal Data for the purposes of performing applicable Services; and (b) Cord’s contractors, agents, and auditors who have a need to know or otherwise access Personal Data to enable Cord to perform the Services.
 For the avoidance of doubt, Authorized Personnel include the sub-processors set forth in Section 7.

 2.3 “EEA” means European Economic Area.